dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 We will also begin discussing:

-* Real-world GitHub workflows
+1. Real-world GitHub workflows
-* Marketing yourself and networking
+1. Marketing yourself/networking

 ### Week 6 - Rails Features